Maryland 400: Maryland 400 Monument

 On the east face of the monument's square base is an inscription honoring the participating Maryland 400 soldiers.
-The inscription reads: "In honor of the Maryland 400 who on this battlefield on August 27, 1776 saved the American army."
-The west face of the marble pedestal has another inscription which is a comment attributed to Washington as he watched the Marylanders hurl themselves at the enemy it reads: "Good God!
+The inscription reads: "In honor of Maryland's four hundred who on this battlefield August 27, 1776 saved the American army."
+The west face of the marble pedestal has another inscription, which is a comment attributed to Washington as he watched the Marylanders hurl themselves at the enemy.
+It reads: "Good God!
 What brave fellows I must this day lose."

 On August 27, 1895 (the 119th anniversary), the Monument was dedicated.
 U.S. troops, patriotic societies, the 14th Regiment of the New York State National Guard, and members of the Grand Army of the Republic participated in the unveiling ceremony.

 The distinctive wrought-iron basket weave fencing surrounding the monument was added at a later date to protect the monument.

 The monument has gone through a number of cycles of being vandalized, ignored and restored.
 It was first restored in 1935–36 under the auspices of the Works Progress Administration.
 Additional work occurred in 1969.
 Due to decay and neglect, raising $35,000 in state and private money, the monument was repaired by the Monuments Commission and rededicated on August 27, 1991.
 Restoring it involved cleaning and fixing broken, stained and defaced pieces of marble and granite, replacing missing brass letters and refurbishing rusted parts of the iron fence.
 In 2008, the Citywide Monuments Conservation Program again restored the Maryland Monument, recreating missing bronze letters.
 Then again in August 2009 work was done.
 The restoration project included replication of all missing inscription lettering in bronze or synthetic replacements, cleaning and consolidation of the stonework, refinishing of the bronze capital, resetting of the granite paving stones, and repairs and repainting of the ornamental fence.